mooni/mooni/README.md

 ```
 Check [the package](./packages/widget-sdk) for full API documentation.

-An [example app](https://mooni-widget-example.now.sh) including Mooni widget have been published to let you try it.
+## 📎 Burner Wallet Plugin

+A plugin for [Burner Wallet](https://github.com/burner-wallet/burner-wallet-2/) have been done to easily add the possibilty to cash out.

+We have our own [Mooni Burner Wallet](https://burner.mooni.tech) deployed if you want to try it.

+Please refer to the [plugin documentation](packages/burner-plugin) for integration instructions.

 ## 💻 Development